 To get a clearer picture of how students are progressing, Harvala develops alternative assessments in which students can show what they know.
 She also holds them accountable for their work by asking them to personally rate their own effort and progress.
 She shares what’s happening in the classroom with parents through a variety of means.
 To ensure that students who need extended learning time get the support, she developed a “Catch-Up Club” where students can get assistance with completing assignments on time.

 Harvala is active on the school’s Tiger Pride PBIS (Positive Behavioral Intervention Supports) team.
 In 2013, a video she and her students produced highlighting their PBIS efforts won the award for “Best Picture” from the national Association for Positive Behavioral Supports.
 She is the fifth-grade level coordinator and serves on various committees such as curriculum, the science vertical team and district alignment.

 Harvala’s student demonstrate significant growth from the beginning to the end of the year.
 Not only do students feel pride in their work, they are influenced by their teacher’s pride in the teaching profession—a career choice that she not only models but advocates.
 Perhaps one day in the future, a student of Angela Harvala’s will be surprised with the Milken Educator Award!

-“Great teachers don’t teach what to think; they teach how to think, solve problems and communicate.”..." (read more)
+“Great teachers don’t teach what to think; they..." (read more)